MicrosoftDocs/mixed-reality/mixed-reality-docs/mixed-reality-250.md

 The first thing many developers want to implement when creating a Holographic application is moving Holograms with gesture input.
 As such, we've endeavored to thoroughly comment this script.
 A few things are worth highlighting for this tutorial.

 First, note that TapToPlace implements IInputClickHandler.
-IInputClickHandler exposes the functions that handle the InputClicked event raised by GamePadInput.cs or GesturesInput.cs.
+IInputClickHandler exposes the functions that handle the InputClicked event raised by GamePadInput.cs or InteractionSourceInputSource.cs.
 OnInputClicked is called when a BaseInputSource detects a click while the object with TapToPlace is in focus.
 Either airtapping on HoloLens or pressing the A button on the Xbox controller will trigger the event.

 Second is the code be executed in update to see if a surface is being looked at so we can place the game object on a surface, like a table.
 The immersive headset doesn't have a concept of real surfaces, so the object that represents the table top (Vroom > TableThingy > Cube) has been marked with the SpatialMapping physics layer, so the ray cast in Update will collide with the virtual table top.